juliohm/GeoStatsDevTools.jl/README.md

 [![][travis-img]][travis-url] [![][julia-pkg-img]][julia-pkg-url]

 This package contains developer tools for the [GeoStats.jl](https://github.com/juliohm/GeoStats.jl) framework.
-It can be used in conjunction with the [GeoStatsBase.jl](https://github.com/juliohm/GeoStatsBase.jl) package to speed up the development of new solvers.
+It is intended to be used in conjunction with [GeoStatsBase.jl](https://github.com/juliohm/GeoStatsBase.jl) to speed up the development of new solvers.
 A quick overview of the tools defined in the package is provided, as well as a short example of usage.

 ## Contents